 - Improved Team Collaboration

-Defined roles and responsibilities reduce confusion. - Focus on Iterative Progress
+Defined roles and responsibilities reduce ambiguity and make decision paths easier to manage. - Focus on Iterative Progress

 Advantages of kanban